kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 Address: 20.105.232.16
 ```

-We can see that the endpoint is a public IP address, ***20.105.232.16*** in this example.
-We can also observe there is a CNAME created for the app service `hs12-spoke3-eab4-app.azurewebsites.net` which recursively resolves to the public IP address.
+We can see that the endpoint is a public IP address, ***20.105.232.16***.
+We can see the CNAME `hs12-spoke3-eab4-app.privatelink.azurewebsites.net` created for the app service which recursively resolves to the public IP address.

 5.4.
 Test access to the ***spoke3*** app service via the public endpoint.